Overview: What are cardiac arrhythmias?

 Lifestyle and medication

 Lifestyle can also affect the heartbeat.
 Those who drink too much coffee or alcohol, or are under constant stress, can develop cardiac arrhythmias.
-Some underlying organic diseases may exacerbate heart problems due to the added stress.
+Some underlying organic diseases may exacerbate heart problems due to the additional stress.
 Also, medications you are taking for another condition may cause arrhythmias as a side effect.
 Therefore, we will ask you during diagnostics if you are currently taking any medications.
 In addition, drug use can also cause threatening cardiac arrhythmias.

 Cardiac arrhythmias have many faces.
 Some affected people hardly notice them and therefore do not worry.
 This is especially true if the heart beats slower or faster than usual only once in a while and the changes are minimal.
 A heartbeat that is very irregular, on the other hand, can already be perceived as threatening.